CS 87: Aesthetics of Computing, Fall 2026

 We could have a whole semester course on just the question: “what is writing?”.
 For now, let’s just stick with what our writing should do.

 We write for others and for ourselves.
 We can write to lay out and better organize our own (often jumbled and confused) ideas and thoughts.
-This fits with our ‘low-stakes’ writing assignments, and personal journaling: we use these to get a grasp on what we’re thinking and feeling.
-We can write to convince others of a claim or really flesh out a coherent feeling or experience, to resolve contradictions in our thoughts and beliefs where they don’t naturally line up that well - this fits with the high-stakes writing assignments.
-Lastly, we can write with even greater ambition - to put an idea or a claim in the most “honest light,” to defend an idea thoroughly and convince others of it, to show ourselves and others the full richness and force of an artistic or other experience.
+This fits with our personal journaling in-class activity: we use this time and our writing to get a grasp on what we’re thinking and feeling.
+We can write to convince others of a claim or really flesh out a coherent feeling or experience, to resolve contradictions in our thoughts and beliefs where they don’t naturally line up with each other - this is the focus of your term paper.
+Your final paper is a very ambitious thing - it aims to put an idea or a claim in the most “honest light,” to defend an idea thoroughly and convince others of it, to show ourselves and others the full richness and force of an aesthetic experience or idea.
 This is the final product of our writing at the end of the semester - the final paper.
-Whether we write for others or for ourselves, writing makes us better, more accountable people and helps us see more clearly.
-Good writing tries to show us something new, tries to anticipate what our readers might already think, tries to explain ideas more clearly than they’ve been explained before, among other things.
+Whether we write for others or for ourselves, writing makes us better, more accountable people and helps us see the world more clearly.
+Good writing tries to show us something new, tries to anticipate what our readers might already think (or doubt), tries to explain ideas more clearly than they’ve been explained before, and much more.
 It goes well beyond academic and persuasive writing.
 There are a lot of things good writing can do, and you can shoot for any combination of them.
 Write the kinds of things you’d want to read - find not just your voice, but the shape of that voice and find out what kind of writer you want to be.

 But with that in mind, know that one main goal in this class is to become better, clearer, and more able to communicate ideas to other people so that they understand them.